manukyanvruyr/binary_search_tree_check/README.md

-Simple implementation of binary tree.
+Implementation of binary tree and some functionality.
-Checks if binary tree is binary search tree.